dragonfly-science/dragonfly-website/content/work/2015-03-25-reporting-case-study.md

 summary: A templated programme to efficiently produce data-rich reports.
 tags: capability, systems
 quote: If I have another chance to work with Dragonfly I won't hesitate to say yes.
 No question.
-quote-attribution: Vij Kooyela, Senior Analyst, Ministry of Business, Innovation, & Employment
+quote-attribution: Vij Kooyela, Senior Analyst, Ministry of Business, Innovation and Employment
 logo: /work/2015-03-25-reporting-case-study/mbie-logo.png
 ---
 One of our secret sauces is a focus on repeatable, automated reporting.
 We worked with the Sector Performance